adityaiiitv/Real-to-Virtual-Mapping-in-AR/README.md

 This application was made to understand how accelerometer and gyroscope readings can be used to detect an object in an augmented environment.

-Detecting a 2D real object and providing it's attributes to a virtual object.
+Detected a 2D real object and provided it's attributes to a virtual object.
 Created using Unity, C#, C++, OpenCV, Python

 Module 0
 The device camera is caliberated and a camera calibration matrix is generated.